mgp/book-notes/switch-how-to-change-things-when-change-is-hard.markdown

 * Big problems are typically solved not by big solutions, but by a series of smaller solutions.
 This asymmetry is why the Rider's analysis can backfire so easily.
 * We must ask less of "What's broken, and how can we fix it?" and instead ask "What's working, and how can we do more of it?"
 * Our predilection for the negative creates a problem focus for our Rider; by focusing on bright spots we can create a solution focus.

+#### Chapter 3: Script the Critical Moves

+* In times of change, the status quo is replaced with decisions; these new choices create uncertainty, which leads to decision paralysis.
+* Ambiguity exhausts the rider because it tugs on the reins of the Elephant, trying to direct it down a new path.
+* Uncertainty makes the Elephant anxious, and so it will insist on taking the default path, which is the status quo.
+* Change begins at the level of individual decisions and actions; scripting guides the behavior that you want to see in a difficult moment.
+* Scripting only the critical moves, instead of all moves, provides focus and makes it easier for people to change direction.
+* Don't assume the new moves are obvious.
+Translate aspirations into actions by clearly defining behavioral goals.
+* Conventional wisdom says that people resist change, people are stubborn and set in their ways; but clarity dissolves resistance.